Aadil29/Voice-Auth-DF-System/README.md

 If you wish to download the datasets to be able to run the code in the jupyter notebooks, be prepared to download around 150GB worth of files, (Only 20GB is actually used)

-### 1. Release in the wild dataset (~7.6GB)
+### 1. Release in the wild dataset (~7.6GB) -

-Go to the webiste and select download dataset, then extract and place it in voice-auth-df-system/ml-modles/datasets/
+Go to the website and select download dataset, then extract and place it in voice-auth-df-system/ml-modles/datasets/

+This is dataset is needed to run the deepfake-detection jupyter notebook
 ```bash
 https://deepfake-total.com/in_the_wild
 ```